dikjain/Custom-Button-Library/README.md

    npm run dev
    ```

-4. **Open your browser** and navigate to `http://localhost:5173` to see the cursor effects in action.
+4. **Open your browser** and navigate to `http://localhost:5173` to see the button library in action.

 ## Usage

-To use a specific cursor effect, you can import the desired cursor configuration from the `src/data/cursors.ts` file and apply it to your components.
-Each cursor effect has its own HTML, CSS, and JavaScript code that can be customized.
+To use a specific button style, you can import the desired button configuration from the `src/data/Button.ts` file and apply it to your components.
+Each button style has its own HTML, CSS, and JavaScript code that can be customized to fit your needs.